 Understanding your audience

-“In simple words, you want to describe who your ideal client is,” said Anthony Money, digital marketing specialist at Qualified Online Traffic.
+“In simple words, you want to describe who your ideal client is,” said Money.
 “What is his/her demographic?
 What are their interests, their wants, hopes, needs [and] dreams?
 Where are they (geographically and online through groups, websites, etc.)?
 This is how we are able to strategically target them.”

 Identifying new markets

 Your marketing analysis should also identify potential members of your audience you haven’t previously considered.
-These could be people who need products or services tangentially related to the ones you already offer, or need your existing products and services for a use case you hadn’t thought to market.
+These could be people who need products or services tangentially related to the ones you already offer, or who need your existing products and services for a use case you hadn’t thought to market.
+This could provide an opportunity for upselling and cross-selling your products or services.
 In addition to identifying new markets, a marketing analysis should determine the potential growth rate of the market.

 Identifying SEO opportunities